 A method I just learned about is called the Cash Flow Index (CFI)*.
 The point of CFI is to pay off inefficient debt.
 Huh… debt can be efficient?
-I’ll explain later.
+That sounds like mortgage acceleration or something!

 Let’s look at a theoretical debt payment scenario for a doctor (let’s call her Dr. Debt) and her husband to see how each of the models work.